RaphaelPour/aproxymate/README.md

 # aproxymate

-A caddy proxy mate is a reverse-proxy with a template for easily adding further dockerized webservers behind the proxy.
+Aproxymate is a caddy reverse-proxy container.
+The template can be used to add dockerized webservers behind it.

 ![Aproxymate diagram](./aproxymate_diagram.svg)